 Depends on Size

-Any generator’s size and capacity significantly impacts its gas consumption.
+Any generator’s size and capacity significantly impact its gas consumption.
 A small generator with low power output will use less gas compared to a larger generator.
 For example, a 2000-watt portable generator can operate for approximately 6-8 hours on a gallon of gas, while a 5000-watt standby generator may consume close to one gallon per hour.

 Moreover, the power output and load demand also influence fuel economy.
 Running a generator at maximum capacity will result in higher gas consumption compared to running it at a lower capacity.
 Therefore, choosing the appropriate generator size based on your power needs is essential.